robertknecht/Programming-Worksheets/React.js/IntroductoryReact.markdown

 2. reruns `render` to display the changes.

 **Exercise 5**: Create a component whose background color changes when the mouse moves over it, and changes back when the mouse leaves.

 **Extra Credit**: Create a component that experiences three different changes in appearance when you click on it.

 ## Form Fields and State: Controlled and Uncontrolled

 Form fields (such as text input boxes) have an interesting property: if you set their `value` attribute inside a `render` function, that value **completely** controls the value of the text box—even when the user types inside of it!
 This is called a 'controlled' input element.
 This is actually very desirable in many applications—such as, for instance, only allowing certain characters to be typed in an input field.
-(If you don't directly set the `value` attribute, you get an 'uncontrolled' component, which is also useful.)
+(If you don't directly set the `value` attribute, you get an 'uncontrolled' component, which can also be useful.)

 The end result is that you need to use `this.setState` to keep the value of the text box updated while the user types, like this: